puluosite/techblog/multithreading.md

 }
 ```
 Note that `s_my` can be initialized before omp_parallel or can be init during omp_parallel.
 We cannot assume `s_my` ctor will do things before parallel region, and is threadsafe.

+### finding determinism
+1. associate an Unique ID with everything important, so when something went wrong, we can know exactly which object is failing, and set a breakpoint
+2. ID can be a static unsigned, and increment by 1 for each new instance
+3. add a counter to the API that has issue
+4. print and flush for important message in the critical session

 ## Debug Tools